How to remove tartar build-up in dogs, according to a vet

 Why they're both bad for dogs:

-• Tartar buildup causes gingivitis, periodontal disease, and tooth decay, and can even result in tooth loss.
+- Tartar buildup causes gingivitis, periodontal disease, and tooth decay, and can even result in tooth loss.
 The bacteria in tartar can enter the bloodstream and cause infections in other organs, making it a serious health risk.
 Tartar buildup also causes pain and discomfort, especially when it leads to inflamed gums and loose teeth.
+We also have a helpful feature on dog teeth rotting.

-We also have helpful advice on how to keep dog teeth clean and healthy.
+We also have helpful advice on how to keep dog teeth clean and healthy and have answered, 'Can you use regular toothpaste on dogs?'

 Emma graduated from the Royal Vet College in London in 2011.
 She has a keen interest in surgery and went on to do a postgraduate certificate in small animal surgery and was then awarded advanced practitioner status in the same discipline.